 The first e-commerce data source is customer or consumer data.
 This refers to the behavioural, personal, and demographic information about customers.
 The goal of gathering customer data is to improve the customer experience, understand customers’ behaviour and buying decisions, and to maximise your e-commerce profits.

 Customer data is also essential for customer segmentation.
 Customer segmentation, or market segmentation, is the division of potential customers into different groups based on customers’ demographics, needs, and buying characteristics, in order to better optimise your ads.

-While most e-commerce retailers understand the importance of customer data, and the majority of sellers already have the tools to analyse campaign data, product data remains undervalued and unseen across departments.
-As marketers continue their search for more data (87% think data is the most underused resource in their company), product data continues to prove its value as the cherry on top of the e-commerce data sundae.
+While most e-commerce retailers understand the importance of customer data, and the majority of sellers already have the tools to analyse campaign data or find PIM data, product performance data remains undervalued and unseen across departments.

 Here are a few examples of how product data can improve your business:

 One of the biggest problems e-commerce retailers face is that company data is siloed, meaning different teams don’t have access to the same information.
 In fact, 55% of retailers struggle to share and access data between departments.